+How can SEO affect public relations?
 Brands are becoming increasingly important to search engines, such as Google, as they strive to deliver the best results to their customers (your public!).
 Due to manipulation and other low-quality SEO tactics used by practitioners in the past, many low-quality sites getting little attention elsewhere were able to move themselves up in the Google search rankings.
 Google executive chair, Eric Schmidt had this to say:

 Brands are the solution, not the problem.
 Brands are how you sort out the cesspool.

-Not only does PR allow you to be seen as a brand through many ‘brand signals’ such as higher user engagement and a better click through on search results, but it often results in very powerful, high authority links which will help your brand perform better on measures of inbound search traffic.
+Not only does good PR allow you to be visible as a brand through many ‘brand signals’ such as higher user engagement and a better click through on search results, but it often results in very powerful, high authority links which will help your brand perform better on measures of inbound search traffic.

 Gini Dietrich, over at leading PR blog Spin Sucks, has been talking for a long time about why it’s important to not just do media relations when launching a PR campaign.
 In this clear but concise webinar, Gini covers some of the essentials you’ll need to understand if you want to take advantage of media relations as part of your SEO strategy.